-• We make resources accessible to the children, wherever possible, so that they can choose their activities independently.
-We label all resources so that children can find and return resources and equipment safely and easily.
+We make resources accessible to children, wherever possible, so that they can choose their activities independently.
 We ensure the safe use and storage of resources by the children, but we also support their independence and problem-solving abilities.

 Learning Resources